Dani972e/CDIO_DEL_3/README.md

 # CDIO DEL 3 (Group 40)

-This project is created in cooperation with 02313, 02314 and 02315 at DTU.
+This project is created in cooperation with the courses 02312-14, 02313 and 02315 at DTU.

+The project involves the development of a Monopoly-like game.

 ## Information